Emmanuel Wilmer: Background

 In February 2004, under pressure from the United States government and local unrest, Prime Minister Claudette Werleigh resigned.
 Large portions of Cité Soleil, a slum largely without government services, water infrastructure, or police presence, were politically loyal to Aristide.
 The Fanmi Lavalas affiliated gangs, of which Wilmer was a leader, and the anti-Aristide paramilitary groups began to scale up violence in response to the government of the new interim Prime Minister Gerard Latortue.
 The territory of the anti-Aristide paramilitary groups was located in a section of Cité Soleil known as Boston, backed by a leader known as Labaniere.
-More than a political war, the gangs were also fighting over drugs, turf, and other illegal activities.
+More than a political war, the gangs were also fighting over turfs as well as in connection to drugs and other illegal activities.
 Residents attempting to cross from one turf to another without prior gang approval were shot by sniper fire for fear of being informants.
 The only hospital in the area was shut down after a French diplomat visiting the hospital was caught in a gun fight against a Wilmer-allied gang and was rescued from the facility by Brazilian Marines Special Forces.
 A wikileaks source revealed that the business elite of Haiti, aligned with the new government, were privately arming police forces after the February 2004 transfer of power to protect their business interests in the country.
 Thomas Robenson, aka Labaniere, was formerly a member of the Aristide-Lavalas party, but joined the private forces in protecting commercial zones following the February transfer of power.
 On March 30, 2005 Labaniere was killed by a Wilmer-backed group.
 After Labaniere's death, UN troops had difficulty discerning Cité Soleil residents from government opposition members.
 On July 6, 2005, the UN assault began.